spannerisms/SpriteAnimator/README.md

 * The sword on the final step (43) of quake is cut off.
 This was probably done in vanilla to make it appear to be in the ground.
 * The sprites for the shovel are very small.
 * Index `AB7`, a normally blank cell, appears on steps 5 and 10 of tree pull.
+* Zap, Ether, and Map (World) suffer from in-game glitches that remove Link's glove colors.
+These glitches are simulated when creating their animations.
 * Link's head becomes detached from his body (empty space visible) in the following animations:
   * Attack (step 3)
   * Swim (step 4)